Skip to main content

 5 min read

 Have you ever broken your arm?
 If so, you may remember how difficult life became.
 Something as simple as paying a bill online required both hands, not to mention cooking dinner or picking up the groceries.
-If you're a parent – and spent the best part of a year holding a baby while performing everyday tasks – you'll understand this experience, too.

 What about overseas travel?
 Have you ever found yourself in a foreign city where the language could be more familiar, trying to navigate the public transport system or order a meal?
 When you’re simply on a website trying to perform a basic task, and it’s full of jargon and technical language?